nasrisofiane/Space_tracker/README.md

+# Space Tracker

+A Rest API that retrieve planets datas from NASA API to serve the mobile application [Stars Compass](https://github.com/nasrisofiane/Stars-Compass)

-# Space_tracker
+# Technologies

-A nodejs Rest API to track stars, planets, comets from your current location using NASA HORIZONS JPL telnet
+Below a list of technologies used to complete this project :

+ - NodeJS
+	 - Express

+ - Nasa API